challenges of online classroom management

 Related Article: 6 Reasons Why Games Enhance Classroom Learning

-And in the educator’s perspective, keeping students engaged and focused in a physical classroom is challenging, and this is amplified further in the virtual setting.
+From the educator’s perspective, keeping students engaged and focused in a physical classroom is challenging, and this is amplified further in the virtual setting.
 Teachers need to be able to walk around classrooms to see if students are engaged in their tasks or distracted by a video game or a clip on social media.

 These common problems can be frustrating and devastating when combined with other issues for students and teachers.